MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 7. Once the Connector Configuration page loads:
    1. Select **General** tab
    2. Set **Scheme** as **HTTPS**
    3. Replace **Host** value with the domain of your organization.
-For example, if your Organization URL is https://operations-demo.crm.dynamics.com/, enter only **operations-demo.crm.dynamics.com**.
+For example, if your Organization URL is **https://operations-demo.crm.dynamics.com/**, enter only **operations-demo.crm.dynamics.com**.
    4. Do not modify the default value for **Base URL** value, leave it as-is (/api/data/v9.2/).
    5. Navigate to the Security page, either by clicking **Security -\>** button at the bottom of the page or by selecting **2.
 Security** tab at the top.

     :::image type="content" source="media/newexpensemobile/17.ConnectorGeneralTab.png" alt-text="Connector general tab details":::

 8. Once the **Security** tab loads, click on **Edit** button in the **Authentication Type** section.
       :::image type="content" source="media/newexpensemobile/18.ConnectorSecurityEdit.png" alt-text="Connector security tab details":::

 9. On the security page, provide Azure AD information for the application:
     1. For **Client id,** enter the **Application (client) ID** value you copied in **Step 3** of App registration for Expense Core Service Connector in Azure AD
     2. For **Client secret,** enter the secret value you copied in **Step 8** ofApp registration for Expense Core Service Connector in Azure AD
     3. For **Resource URL** , enter the URL of your Organization (with scheme).
 For example, [https://operations-demo.crm.dynamics.com](https://operations-demo.crm.dynamics.com/)
     4. Leave the rest of configuration as-is.
 Please refer to the image below in case they are accidentally changed or deleted.
     5. Once done, click on the **Update connector** button and wait for changes to be saved.

     :::image type="content" source="media/newexpensemobile/19.ConnectorUpdate.png" alt-text="Connector security tab details":::

 10. Expense Core Service Connector is now configured to be used by the mobile app.
 You can now click on the **Close** button and also close the Power Automate portal.

-## Share the mobile app with your organization
+## Grant access to the mobile app in Dataverse

-Please refer to this documentation on how to share the canvas powers apps with users in your organization [Share a canvas app with your organization](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/share-app)
+After the mobile app solution is installed in your Dataverse environment, you must share it with your users.
+The Expense mobile app is a canvas app.
+To share it, follow the instructions in [Share an app](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/share-app).

+Each relevant user must be assigned with a security role as **Basic user** that lets them to create a connection for custom connector.
+You can assign this role to a Dataverse group team.
+Any user who's a member of that team will then have the role too.
+Alternatively, you can assign the role directly to a user.

+- To assign a role to a group team, follow the instructions in [Manage the security roles](https://learn.microsoft.com/en-us/power-platform/admin/manage-group-teams#manage-the-security-roles-of-a-team) of a team.
+We recommend that you use group teams if you must assign the role to multiple users.
+For information about how to manage team members, see [Manage team members](https://learn.microsoft.com/en-us/power-platform/admin/manage-teams#manage-team-members).
+- To assign a role directly to a user, follow the instructions in [Assign a security role to a user](https://learn.microsoft.com/en-us/power-platform/admin/assign-security-roles).

 ## Install and open the Expense mobile app